Connoropolous/tech-manual/using_development.md

 g merge master
 ```

-We regularly change and update the node modules and bower dependencies.
+We regularly change and update the node modules.
 If you just updated and things are broken then you need to

 ```
-cd lineman
+cd angular
 npm install
-bower install
 ```

 ## Testing